romskidd/tab-title-tamer/PRIVACY_POLICY.md

 - No browsing history is collected.
 - No data is sold or shared with third parties.
 - No ads.
+- No mailing list of people who have not bought anything — the extension never asks for an email address, and never sends one anywhere.

 ## Changes